 2. Grain orientation and wood movement

 Wood is hygroscopic.
 This means that it absorbs or loses moisture with changes in relative humidity.
 In a high humidity environment wood will absorb moisture and in a low humidity environment wood will lose moisture.
 When wood absorbs moisture it swells and when wood loses moisture it shrinks.
-The amount of swelling and shrinking varies across the three main directions of the wood grain: tangential, radial and longitudinal (long grain).
+The amount of swelling and shrinking varies across the three main planes of the wood grain: tangential, radial and longitudinal (long grain).

 If you look at a cross section of a piece of wood the tangential plane is roughly parallel to, or tangent to the growth rings.
 The radial plane is perpendicular to the tangential plane and in a tree runs from the center (pith) of the tree to the outside or “heart to bark.”
 You can also think of the radial plane as grain that radiates from the center to the outside of the tree.
 In many woods you cannot see the rays in the radial plane, but they are there.
 In this piece of white oak it is easy to see the rays.
 The longitudinal grain or long grain runs up and down the length of the wood.
 The greatest amount of dimensional change occurs along the tangential plane.
 As a rule of thumb the dimensional change along the tangential plane is roughly twice that of the radial plane.
 And along the long grain there is virtually no dimensional change at all.

-To demonstrate the relative wood movement in the tangential plane compared to the radial plane you can look at the dimensional change in a cross section view of a round cylinder turned from green wood.
+To demonstrate the relative wood movement in the tangential plane compared to the radial plane you can look at the dimensional change in a cross section view of a round cylinder turned from green or wet wood.
 After the cylinder dries the cross section changes from a circle to an oval as a result of the wood shrinking more in the tangential plane than it does in the radial plane.

 Applying the principles of wood movement when joining two parts is fairly simple, especially with turned parts that can be rotated to the correct grain orientation.
 The tangential planes in each part align with each other, while the radial plane in one part aligns with the long grain in the mating part.
 In the illustration below, when joining a single rung to a single leg, the tangential planes (A) align with each other and will shrink and swell in unison and at the same rate (assuming the two parts are the same species).
 Then the long grain of the leg (B) aligns with the radial plane in the rung (B).
 Similarly the long grain of the rung (C) aligns with the radial plane in the leg (C).
 The radial plane has the least amount of wood movement in the end grain of each part so it is the best choice to align with the long grain of the mating part, which has no wood movement.

 Not every joint in the chair can be aligned using the ideal grain orientation of the mating parts.
-Using the rung to leg joint as an example the ideal alignment of the long grain of the rung to the end grain of the leg is shown on the left.
+Using the rung to leg joint as an example the ideal alignment of the long grain of the rung relative to the end grain of the leg is shown on the left.
 In the actual chair there are rungs joining with the leg from two sides as shown on the right.
 In this case I rotate the leg 45° so that each rung, while not ideal, is equally happy (or unhappy, depending on your point of view).

 For detailed information on grain orientation and wood movement for every part of the chair see these posts: